alien-traveler/cse15l-lab-reports/lab-report-1-week-2.md

 ## **6. Optimizing Remote Running**
 I integrate some commands together so that I can make a local edit to WhereAmI.java, then copy it to the remote server and run it in one line of command (one keystroke): `scp WhereAmI.java cs15lwi22adj@ieng6.ucsd.edu:~/; ssh cs15lwi22adj@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI`

+Otherwise, I have to do it this way: `scp WhereAmI.java cs15lwi22adj@ieng6.ucsd.edu:~/`, and then `ssh cs15lwi22adj@ieng6.ucsd.edu`, followed by `javac WhereAmI.java` and `java WhereAmI`.
+There are total four keystrokes, so by doing everything in one line, I save three keystrokes.

 ![image](LabReport2/Optimizing.png)